gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

     The modified version uses a flat file structure instead of the better hierarchical structure.
     Eventually SWHPL should convert to use the newer structure.

-Follow these steps to install and configure the Archive Repertory plugin.
+Follow these steps to install and configure the Archive Repertory plugin:

 -	Go to the Omeka `Plugins` page
 -	Click the `Install` button for `Archive Repertory`